Emerging Reliance Behaviors in Human-AI Content Grounded Data Generation: The Role of Cognitive Forcing Functions and Hallucinations: Methodology

 \subsection{Participants}

-We recruited 11 participants via multiple slack channels and word of mouth within the ABC company.
+We recruited 34 participants via multiple slack channels and word of mouth.
 Participants were asked to complete a short (30 minute), web-based research experiment on Human-AI Collaboration for HR tasks.
+The study followed company policies on user data.
+Participation was voluntary, with the option to withdraw anytime.
+Data was de-identified, stored securely, and analyzed anonymously.
+Participants consented to the use of de-identified data for current and future research, ensuring confidentiality.
 After the completion of the tasks, they were asked to complete a survey.
-Survey questions can be divided into four categories: trust and exposure in AI in general, trust in AI-generated responses in study, user confidence in their own ability complete tasks, and subjective perception of the Cognitive Forcing function with which they interacted.
-All likert questions were asked on a 7-point scale.
-We also asked open-ended questions to identify users' preferred and disliked aspects of the function.
+Survey questions can be divided into four categories: trust and exposure in AI in general, trust in AI-generated responses in study, user confidence in their own ability complete tasks, and subjective perception of the Cognitive Forcing Functions with which they interacted.
+All questions were asked on a 7-point likert scale.